Property Tax Savings in California: Every Exemption and Program Available (2026)

 Frequently Asked Questions

-$7,000 off assessed value (modest but available to all homeowners).
-If you own and live in your home as your primary residence, file for this exemption with your county assessor.
+The homestead exemption provides $7,000 off the assessed value of your home.
+If you own and live in your home as your primary residence, you can file for this exemption with your county assessor.
 It's free, usually a one-time application, and provides immediate savings.

 What are the benefits of senior property tax benefits?